 Fourth Generation Farm

-David Burroughs was born to fly; his new hydraulic door for his hangar home was just icing on the cake.
+David Burroughs always knew that the skies were his destiny.
+Having a new hydraulic door for his hangar was just an extra perk.

+Burroughs recalled the process he went through to ensure the look he wanted.
 “I looked at other doors casually, and then at Oshkosh about five years ago I talked to two different manufacturers’ representatives.
 Mike Schweiss was there and I talked to him and grilled him to the floor, he held up reasonably well.
 I liked the straps idea and the idea that it goes up faster.
-The main idea was that I wanted a door that would seal properly,” said Burroughs.
+The main idea was that I wanted a door that would seal properly.”

 “When anybody asks for a bifold door, it’s Schweiss who I call.
-It’s an excellent dependable door,” said Andersen.
+It’s an excellent dependable door,” stated Andersen.

 Andersen Statewide Buildings LLC of Sterling, Illinois is locally owned and operated by Rick Andersen who has over 39 years experience in all phases of the contracting business in the North Central, Illinois area.
 His wide array of diversified experience goes back to 1974 when he worked on crews for general contractors and then got into sales later.
 In 2005 he went into business for himself and has kept busy.